scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 liquid soylent though, so I should be diving into that and making a note of the differences tomorrow or the next day.

+### Day 149

+Lunch from work again today, but then I did have my first bottle of liquid soylent for dinner.
+Man.
+It's _different_ than 1.6 by a lot.
+I'm not sure if I like it as much though.
+It's very smooth, no grit or anything like that.
+It's the consistency of melted ice cream, and tastes sorta kinda like that too.
+Though not really, it's really hard to peg down the taste.
+I finally figure'd that v1.6 tastes like the milk after you've eaten a bowl of cheerios with it, and 2.0 (liquid) tastes kinda similar but at the same time... more like cardboard I guess?
+Or maybe the smell is wet cardboard?
+I'm going to have some more tomorrow and I'll try to figure out what it tastes like then.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/